pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       -h, --help  Show this help message.

     Commands:
-      enumerate     List top classes or subclasses of a class in a namespace. get           Get a class.
+      enumerate     List top classes or subclasses of a class in namespace(s). get           Get a class.
       delete        Delete a class.
       invokemethod  Invoke a method on a class.